asmeurer/brown-water-python/docs/tokens.md

 ```
 ### `OP`

-`OP` is a generic token type for all operations, delimiters, and the ellipsis
+`OP` is a generic token type for all operators, delimiters, and the ellipsis
 literal.
-This does not include characters that are not recognized by the
+This does not include characters and operators that are not
-parser (these are parsed as `ERRORTOKEN`).
+recognized by the parser (these are parsed as [`ERRORTOKEN`](#errortoken)).

-When using `tokenize`, the token type for an operation, delimiter, or ellipsis
+When using `tokenize()`, the token type for an operator, delimiter, or
-literal token will be `OP`.
-To get the exact token type, use the `exact_type`
+ellipsis literal token will be `OP`.
+To get the exact token type, use the
-property of the namedtuple. `tok.exact_type` is equivalent to `tok.type` for the
+`exact_type` property of the namedtuple. `tok.exact_type` is equivalent to
-remaining token types (with two exceptions, see the notes below).
+`tok.type` for the remaining token types (with two exceptions, see the notes
+below).

 ```py
 >>> import io